 You make it by cutting up a bunch of beets and stewing them in water for a few days before adding rye flour, yeast, and sugar mixed with hops.
 It is then filtered and served cold.
 Always cold.
 Father Winter has come early this year to Mother Russia.

 Anyway, it’s cold beet juice.
 Mordovians love it!
 We can’t stop crying!

 We’re going to actually go ahead and say that horse meat should not be stigmatized as much as it is.
 It’s a lean, actually pretty flavorful meat.
-Yes, we have staff members that have eaten horses.
-Baby horses.
-Yes, it keeps them awake at night, the neighing, always the neighing.
+Sure, we have staff members that have eaten horses.
+Baby horses And yes, it keeps them awake at night, the neighing, always the neighing.
 But seriously, we’re strongly pro “eat whatever goddamn animal you like, so long as it isn’t human, though we guess exceptions can be made if it’s an Alive Situation.”